 - Learning Styles and how to work with a client’s style.

-- Study Skills and how to incorporate them into content-area tutoring
+- Study skills and how to incorporate them into a subject-specific tutoring session.

-Every other Monday at 3:00 PM (Commons Hour), all LAC Tutors meet to discuss various office concerns and to do further training activities.
+Training is offered on a regular basis throughout the academic year.
+Some sessions are scheduled on Mondays at 3:00 PM (Commons Hour) and an alternate time is also determined so we can reach all tutors on staff.
+Tutors meet to discuss various office concerns and to do further training activities.
 Some of the training activities may include:

 - Other training topics as developed by the LAC staff.